yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/><br/>

 15. Refs.
 > - Refs is the `short hand for References` in React.
-The ref is used to return a reference to the element.
+The ref is used to `return a reference to the element`.
-> - Use state and props to manage components instead using refs. (ref:18)
+> - `Use state and props to manage components instead using refs`. (ref:18)
 > - Refs can be use in 1) Managing focus, text selection, or media playback.
 2)Triggering imperative animations.
 3)Integrating with third-party DOM libraries.
 > - Refs can't use in functional components, `only for class components`.
 > - Example : https://jsfiddle.net/yschen25/ewdtvn5b/9/